acconeer/acconeer-python-exploration/docs/detectors/a121/presence_detector.rst

    By weighting the phase shift with the mean amplitude value, the detection of slow moving objects will increase.

-Both the inter- and the intra-frame deviations are filtered both in time and depth.
+Both the inter- and the intra-frame deviations are filtered in time.
 Also, to be more robust against changing environments and variations between sensors, normalization is done against the noise floor.
 Finally, the output from each part is the maximum value in the measured range.

 Presence detected is defined as either inter- or intra-frame detector having a presence score above chosen thresholds.